JChan-cs/BetaTraxService-GroupK/README.md

 ## Limitations

 * User Registration is currently not supported, must be created by SuperUser
-* Functionality to send emails to Tester is not yet implemented
+* Functionality to send emails to Tester needs API